lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 the storage of the keying material can be made.
 For example, one implementation may perform a software measurement of the CSR library along with the crypto library implementation that has access to the keying material.
-For the Verifier the provided Evidence must allow an assessment to be made whether the key used to sign the CSR is stored in a secure location and cannot be exported.
+For the Verifier, the provided Evidence must allow an assessment to be made whether the key used to sign the CSR is stored in a secure location and cannot be exported.